 At hearings the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability will hear from people identified by Counsel Assisting to appear as a witness and give evidence.
 People who are expected to appear as witnesses will be contacted by the Royal Commission in advance of the relevant hearing.

-The Disability Royal Commission will publish details of hearings on this page to assist parties, witnesses and members of the public.
+The Disability Royal Commission will publish details of hearings to assist parties, witnesses and members of the public.
+Hearings will also be live streamed on this site.

 Note: Witnesses who have been issued a notice to appear at a Royal Commission hearing will have the cost of their travel and if required, accommodation covered.

-Leave to appear with respect to the Melbourne hearing
+Leave to appear with respect to the hearing at Sydney Olympic Park, Homebush

 To apply for leave to appear at the public hearing: